chrisguindon/react-eclipsefdn-members/README.md

 ### Docker

-We include a `docker-compose.yml` file with this project to start all the required services for this project.
+We include a `docker-compose.yml` file with this project to help you get started.
 This includes:

 * [mariadb:latest](https://hub.docker.com/_/mariadb)
 * [postgres:12.4](https://hub.docker.com/_/postgres)